Program on Science, Technology and Society at Harvard|

 STS Fellows Program

-The Program on Science, Technology and Society at Harvard Kennedy School welcomes applications to its non-stipendiary pre- and postdoctoral fellowship program for AY 2015-2016.
-Predoctoral fellowships are most appropriate for Ph.D. students in STS or closely related fields who have completed their qualifying exams and embarked on dissertation research and writing.
+The Program on Science, Technology and Society at Harvard Kennedy School, is a leading center for STS research and training.
+The application process for the non-stipendiary pre- and postdoctoral fellowship program AY 24-25 will open in February 2024, please check back for updates.
+Pre-doctoral fellowships are most appropriate for Ph.D. students in STS or closely related fields who have completed their qualifying exams and embarked on dissertation research and writing.
 Postdoctoral fellowships are most appropriate for recent Ph.D.’s pursuing research that would benefit from systematic exposure to STS theories and methods.

-The Program offers a unique collegial environment in which fellows receive intensive training in STS and become an integral part of the Cambridge-based STS community.
+The Program offers a unique collegial environment in which fellows receive intensive training through coursework in STS and become an integral part of the Cambridge-based STS community.
 Fellows meet weekly as a group to discuss each other’s research; they also attend weekly STS Circle seminars, audit relevant Harvard graduate courses, and participate in the Program’s major events.
 Each year’s cohort includes students from varied backgrounds, cultures, and countries.
 We have hosted students from the US, Canada, Brazil, South Korea, and several European countries (e.g., Britain, France, Germany, Italy, Norway, and the Netherlands).

 The STS Program does not normally provide stipends for Fellows except through funded research projects within the Program.
 However, prospective stipendiary Fellows may seek support from other Harvard programs that fund study in areas of interest to the STS Program.
 For information on such opportunities, see for example: